Reason and Engage (2020-2021): Why do we put up with poverty?

 The public program consists of a series of four video interviews.

-October 13 and 20: Screening of 'I, Daniel Blake' and Q&A with director Ken Loach.
-More info here.
+Screening of 'I, Daniel Blake' and Q&A with director Ken Loach.
+Q&A soon online.

 Economist Thomas Piketty in conversation with Béatrice Delvaux (Le Soir) and Jeroen Zuallaert (Knack).
 Watch the interview here.